- Nuclear & Particle Physics

-Meanwhile, the Super-Kamiokande experiment in Japan, in which Brookhaven was represented by physicist and former Lab Director Maurice Goldhaber, had confirmed that neutrinos do indeed oscillate and have mass.
+The Super-Kamiokande experiment in Japan, in which Brookhaven was represented by physicist and former Lab Director Maurice Goldhaber, confirmed that neutrinos do indeed oscillate and have mass.
 Davis’s problem was solved: he had observed only the fraction of electron neutrinos from the sun that reached Earth without changing into muon or tau neutrinos.
-In 2002, his work was acknowledged with the Nobel Prize in Physics, shared with Masatoshi Koshiba of Japan and Riccardo Giacconi of the U.S. And in 2015, Super-Kamiokande physicist Takaaki Kajita shared the Nobel Prize in Physics with Arthur B. McDonald of Canada’s Queen's University and SNOLAB for their work on neutrino oscillations.
+In 2002, Davis's work was acknowledged with the Nobel Prize in Physics, shared with Masatoshi Koshiba of Japan and Riccardo Giacconi of the U.S. And in 2015, Super-Kamiokande physicist Takaaki Kajita shared the Nobel Prize in Physics with Arthur B. McDonald of Canada’s Queen's University and SNOLAB for their work on neutrino oscillations.

 Brookhaven then became involved in the ongoing MINOS (Main Injector Neutrino Oscillation Search) experiment based at Fermi National Accelerator Laboratory in Illinois, which began taking data in 2005 and has since provided measurements of mixing angles and oscillation frequency that describe how muon and tau neutrino types oscillate between one form and another.

-In addition, Brookhaven is integral to the Daya Bay Neutrino Project, which began taking data in 2011.
-This experiment aims to measure the final unknown mixing angle that describes how neutrinos oscillate — another chapter in Brookhaven’s long history of neutrino research over the last several decades.
+In addition, Brookhaven is integral to the Daya Bay Neutrino Project.
+This experiment measured the final unknown mixing angle that describes how neutrinos oscillate — another chapter in Brookhaven’s long history of neutrino research over the last several decades.